-Child Psychotherapy in NYC & The Greater New York Area
+Child Psychotherapy in New York City

 If your child is having mental, emotional, or behavioral issues, you may be interested in child psychotherapy.
 Many children have normal concerns or setbacks in development, but there are times when it is helpful to seek professional help.
 Psychotherapy is a form of treatment involving therapeutic conversations and interactions between a therapist and a child or family.

 Usually, child psychotherapy involves psychiatric treatment, which is the diagnosis, treatment, and prevention of mental, emotional, and behavioral disorders.
 Comprehensive Counseling is a multi-site group of independently licensed mental health professionals with offices in Long Island, Brooklyn, Queens, Manhattan, and the Bronx.
 For nearly 50 years, Comprehensive has been a trusted mental health resource in communities in and around New York City.
 Call today to learn more about child psychotherapy.

 Child psychotherapy can help children and families

 - understand issues